acm-uiuc/til/_til/rails/ignore-poltergeist-javascript-errors.md

+---
-# Ignore Poltergeist JavaScript Errors
+title: Ignore Poltergeist JavaScript Errors
+category: rails
+---

 Poltergeist with PhantomJS (<2.0) does not support JavaScript's `bind()` method.
 This means that when executing an integration test that exercises